 Edgewater is Wanaka's leading hotel located right on the edge of Lake Wanaka.
 A short stroll to the town centres shops, cafes and restaurants and close to many walking trails the resort is ideal to explore this wonderful Alpine setting.

-This morning you have your choice of one of two excursions:
+'Your Choice' day!
+This morning you have the choice of two excursions:

-B) Experience New Zealand's most authentic 4WD adventure, the perfect mix of incredible scenery, history, heritage and farming life.
-Explore remote and seldom-travelled back roads of an authentic New Zealand High Country farm overlooking sparkling Lake Wānaka.
-Surrounded by snow-capped peaks, glaciers and wild river valleys, you'll see farm animals including Red Deer, cattle and sheep up close.
-Visit historical sites and experience what life was like for Wānaka's first farmers.
+The perfect mix of incredible scenery, history, heritage, and farming life.
+Explore remote and seldom travelled back roads of an authentic New Zealand High Country farm overlooking sparkling Lake Wānaka.
+Surrounded by snow-capped peaks, glaciers and wild river valleys, you’ll see farm animals including Red Deer, cattle, and sheep, up close and in their natural environment.
+Visit historical sites and experience what life was like for Wānaka’s first farmers.
 With two optional walks through pristine alpine meadows and ancient lakeside forests, this journey offers a unique insight into Wānaka’s rich history, heritage, modern-day farming life and breath-taking scenery.

 This afternoon is at your leisure to relax or enjoy your own choice of activities.